ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 * GitHub serves as the primary means of communication between Arctos developers and users.

-* GitHub is the place to go for the [Arctos Handbook](https://arctosdb.github.io/documentation-wiki/) that will help you function as an Arctos user or operator.
+* GitHub is where Arctos users can contribute to the [Arctos Handbook](http://handbook.arctosdb.org/) via the [Arctos Documentation-wiki Repository](https://arctosdb.github.io/documentation-wiki/).

 * If you have an Arctos Issue, post it on the [Issues](https://github.com/ArctosDB/arctos/issues) site.
 There you can also view and comment on issues.